MadMaxMcKinney/iot-office-status-light/README.md

-# iot-office-status-light
+# Iot Office Status Light
-An IOT busy/free notification light powered by an Adafruit MatrixPortal and a 62x32 LED panel
+An IOT busy/free notification light powered by an Adafruit MatrixPortal and a 62x32 LED panel.